 New Shower Houses (6): (3 completed, construction underway on 3rd):New shower houses with restroom facilities at Camp Craig and Camp Stahlman will bring Boxwell Reservation into the 21st century.

-100-Year Anniversary Gateway (construction underway): In celebration of Boxwell’s 100th anniversary in 2021, a new entrance gateway is being built to mark the threshold into the camp that will honor Boxwell alumni who are veterans or current members of the armed forces.
+In celebration of Boxwell’s 100th Anniversary in 2020, a new entrance gateway was built to mark the threshold into camp that also honors Boxwell alumni who are veterans or current servicemembers.

-Roy Grindstaff Skilled Trades Center (to open June 2022): To provide Scouts opportunities to earn merit badges such as welding, plumbing, electrical and automotive maintenance.
+Roy Grindstaff Skilled Trades Center (to open summer 2023): To provide Scouts opportunities to earn merit badges such as welding, plumbing, electrical and automotive maintenance.
 Trade skills learned through these merit badges may foster a future career or hobby for Scouts.

 New Family and Staff Lodge: To provide indoor overnight facilities for training groups or Scoutreach families and other visitors not accustomed to the more primitive camp experience.
 The facility will also be used to support outside groups who will rent the space.